4th of July Party Food: 22 Recipes for Your Best Cookout Yet

 Layered Jolly Rancher Shot

-For the grownups only, this deep red and blue shot deserves a clear glass or plastic to show off its vibrant layers.
+For the grownups only, this deep red and blue shot deserves a show off of its vibrant layers.
 Watermelon Pucker and blue curaçao come together with the chewy-style sour Jolly Ranchers candy.

 Soju Cape Cod